actuallyyun/awesome-brewery/README.md

 # Awesome Breweries

 Looking for breweries?
 Look no further!
 Awesome Breweries is a React app that fetches and displays brewery companies from the given API endpoint.
-It also allows you to search for breweries by name.
+It also allows you to search for breweries by name, and filter breweries by the state it's in.

-More search and filter functionality is coming soon!

 # See it live
 Awesome Brewery is delpyed on Vercel.
 [Click here to see it live](https://awesome-brewery.vercel.app/)